yokoffing/Betterfox/README.md

-# Better Fox: v.74
+# Better Fox /74
 A set of digestable preferences lists to enhance Firefox.
 Updated every stable release.
 Just comb through the lists and add desired preferences to your <a href="http://kb.mozillazine.org/User.js_file">user.js</a>.
 Most of the preferences work with a simple copy+paste.
 I've tried to note where user manipulation may be needed.

 Four categories:
 1) FastFox: increase Firefox's browsing speed immensely.